Anof-cyber/PyCript-Docs/Scripts.md

 - The extension will also provide HTTP header to the JS code.
 The header will not be base64 encoded you can directly read the header.
 - The extension doesn't allow you to modify the header values using JavaScript code and update the header in your burp request.
 - Since header is not allowed to modify the there should be only 1 ```console.log()``` in your JS code
+- You can read the output of the header provided to the JS code of your current request in the Extender tab and in the output section of the PyCript extension

 ```http
 [POST /crypto/myprofile/ HTTP/1.1, Host: localhost:8000, Accept-Encoding: gzip, deflate, Accept: */*, Accept-Language: en-US;q=0.9,en;q=0.8, User-Agent: Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/103.0.5060.134 Safari/537.36, Connection: close, Key: 1234, Iv: 1234, Cache-Control: max-age=0, Content-Type: application/x-www-form-urlencoded, Content-Length: 24]